 Capital assets, which include intangible web site costs, furniture, fixtures, and equipment, are reported in the applicable governmental column in the government-wide financial statements.
 Capital assets are defined by the government as assets with an initial, individual cost of more than \$1,000 and an estimated useful life in excess of two years.
-Donated assets are recorded at their estimated fair market value at the date of donation.
+Donated assets are recorded at their estimated acquisition value at the date of donation.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.
-Capital assets are depreciated using the straight-line method over five to ten years.
-Intangible web site costs are amortized over twenty-four months.
+Capital assets are depreciated using the straight-line method over five to fifteen years.